-- 1. With a decision to commit funding to a project, PDT begins development of a schedule and financial resource plan for use in establishing a PMB in PROMIS in preparation for a HQ Capture Event; depending on timing, this could be out of cycle with a broader HQ Capture Event. - 2.
+- 1. With a decision to commit funding to a project, PDT begins development of a schedule and financial resource plan for use in establishing a PMB in PROMIS in preparation for a HQ Benchmark Event; depending on timing, this could be out of cycle with a broader HQ Benchmark Event. - 2.
 The PMB baseline should reflect the plan to deliver the entire known project phase, whether funded incrementally or funded to complete. - 3.
 2101 obligations schedules will ONLY reflect known commitments of funding, such as President Budget amounts, Work Plan releases (Regular and Supplemental), HQ PgM allocation decisions, etc. across all fiscal years of planned execution.

-Scheduling Requirements Table - For Project Groups 1 & 2 Only (see Appendix A-1 for definitions)
+Scheduling Requirements Table - For Project Groups 1, 2 (all subgroups), and 5a Only (see Appendix A-1 for definitions)

-PROMIS BASELINE 2101 SYSTEM

-Phase PMB CFY & CFY+1 (By Month) CFY+2 thru 5 (Annual) Current Schedule Resourcing

-Feasibility/WS

-PROMIS project Study X X X X

-DDOMIC project PED X Х Х X

-PROMIS project CONST Х Х Х X CFY to CFY+2 - detailed

-DDOMAC project CAP-FEAS Х Х Х Х CFY+3 to COMP - summary

-PROMIS project CAP-DI Х Х Х Х

-PROMIS project O&M X X X X
+Ochedding Requ - for Froject Groups 1, 2 (an subgroups), and sa only (see Appendix A-1 for definitions) PROMIS BASELINE 2101 S YSTEM Phase PMB CFY & CFY+1 (By Month) CFY+2 thru 5 (Annual) Current Schedule Resourcing PROMIS project Feasibility/WS Study X X X X PROMIS project PED X X X X 05// 05// 0 1/ " 1 PROMIS project CONST X X X X CFY to CFY+2 - detailed CFY+3 to COMP - summary PROMIS project CAP-FEAS X X X X CF1+3 to COMP - Summary PROMIS project CAP-DI X Χ X X PROMIS project O&M X Χ X X

-^{}For Feas, PED, Const phases: Initial baseline required from phase initiation thru milestones specified in para A-1-2.C.(1), at which point another Capture event will be allowed to represent the full PDT vetted and vertically aligned schedule.
+^{}For Feasibility, PED, Const phases: Initial baseline required from phase initiation thru milestones specified in para A-1-2.C.(1), at which point another Benchmark event will be allowed to represent the full PDT vetted and vertically aligned schedule.

-FIGURE A-1.1.
+Figure A-1.
 Scheduling Principles and Requirements

 ^{}Pre-construction Engineering and Design only.
-It is recommended that you set up a separate PROMIS project when you move from Feasibility to PED.
+It is recommended that a separate PROMIS project is established when moving from Feasibility to PED.